jmjuanes/mikel/README.md

 ![npm version](https://badgen.net/npm/v/mikel?labelColor=1d2734&color=21bf81)
 ![license](https://badgen.net/github/license/jmjuanes/mikel?labelColor=1d2734&color=21bf81)

-Mikel is a lightweight templating library based on the [Mustache](https://mustache.github.io) syntax, designed to be concise and easy to use.
-It provides a simple way to render templates using data objects, supporting features such as variables, partials, conditional sections, and looping.
+Mikel is a lightweight templating library based on the [Mustache](https://mustache.github.io) syntax and designed to be concise and easy to use.
+It provides a simple way to render templates using data objects, supporting variables, helpers, and partials — all unified under a single `#` syntax.
 With a focus on simplicity and minimalism, Mikel offers a tiny yet powerful solution for generating dynamic content in JavaScript applications.

 ## Installation